 - Active Duty: single and dual military couples whose units have received deployment orders related to a combat or peacekeeping or humanitarian mission.
 (Foster term up to 1 year)

-- Military Family PCS: out of the country or to a different military installation within the continental US and taking their pet(s) with them, but due to airline restrictions (weather related) or regulations related to shots and quarantine requirements pet(s) are unable to travel at the same time as military service members.
+- Military Family PCS: out of the country including Hawaii and taking their pet(s) with them, but due to airline restrictions (weather related) or regulations related to shots and quarantine requirements pet(s) are unable to travel at the same time as military service members.
 (Foster Term between 3-6 months)

-- Ultimate Sacrifice: families impacted by the loss of a loved one (KIA or Suicide related) through the SOS or CAO representative.
-Family feels with everything unexpected happening at the moment they are unable to properly care for the MSM/family pet or pets- At the end of the foster term and they have decided not to keep the pet, then the family will be responsible for re-homing the pet or pets in the foster home program.
+- Fallen Warriors: Families impacted by the loss of a loved one who has paid the ultimate sacrifice (KIA or Suicide related) and is being supported through a “Survivors Outreach Services” (SOS) or “Tragedy Assistance Program for Survivors: (TAPS) representative feels with everything unexpected happening at the moment they are unable to properly care for the MSM/family pet or pets may need our assistance.
+At the end of the foster term the family needs to pick up the pet or pets whether at that time they decide to keep the pet or pets or surrender the pet or pets.
 (Foster Term up to 3 months)

 Situations We Are Unable to Assist Pet Owner